Kathmandu Pokhara Tour

 The views of the Himalayan range from Pokhara’s Machapuchare and Annapurna are breathtaking.
 Machapuchare is a peak with a pointed top that no one has ever summited.
 Annapurna is the tenth-highest mountain in the world.

-It will be like a treat for the eyes to witness such beauty.
+Witnessing such beauty will be a treat for the eyes.
 Besides, take a boat trip and eat some local food.
-You can ride in a magnificent cable car that ends with some of the most holy places.
+You can ride in a magnificent cable car that ends at some of the most holy places.
 The Kathmandu-Pokhara valley and surrounding areas have unique cultural and religious beauty.

 As it is in the hilly region of Nepal, it provides geographical and ancillary beauty.
 People with varied mother tongues, diverse cultures, and religions can be found.
 People with classic attire and charming rites have kept their distinct identities for a long time.